Jury begins deliberations in trial of former Spokane Police officer charged with rape

 Nash said it was the woman who came onto him, pulling his hand to her genitals.

-Prosecutors argued that Nash's explanation of events didn't make sense because she pulled his right hand, which was his gun hand, that officers are trained to keep free and away from anyone they're interacting with.
+Prosecutors argued that Nash's explanation of events didn't make sense because she pulled his right hand, which was his gun hand, that officers are trained to keep free and away from anyone with whom they're interacting.

 Nash also didn't report the incident to his supervisor and left his body camera turned off during the incident without recording a reason why.